GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 Test a joint reaction torque.

 **Joint second object**
-Test if an object is the second object on a joint.
+Check if an object is the second object on a joint.

 **Layer enabled**
-Test if an object has a specific layer enabled.
+Check if an object has a specific layer enabled.

 **Linear damping**
 Test an object linear damping.